coherence-community/coherence-demo/README.md

 ### Kubernetes Prerequisites

-Additionally if you wish to run the application in Kubernetes using the `Coherence Operator`, you must ensure you meet the following:
+Additionally if you wish to run the application in Kubernetes using the `Coherence Operator`, you must ensure you carry out the following:

-* `Software and Runtime Prerequisites` in the [Coherence Operator Quickstart Guide](https://oracle.github.io/coherence-operator/docs/quickstart.html#prerequisites)
+* Ensure the `Software and Runtime Prerequisites` in the [Coherence Operator Quickstart Guide](https://oracle.github.io/coherence-operator/docs/quickstart.html#prerequisites) are met.

 * Add the Helm repository